MicrosoftDocs/sdk-api/sdk-api-src/content/icontact/nf-icontact-icontactproperties-getbinary.md

 To retrieve a value from a multi-value (hierarchical) property, include the desired index as part of <i>pszPropertyName</i> using the form: toplevel/secondlevel[1]/thirdlevel.
 NOTE: the first element of a set is index 1, so index [0] is invalid.

-For deleted properties, this method returns S_OK and an <a href="https://msdn.microsoft.com/en-us/library/Aa380034(v=VS.85).aspx">IStream interface [Structured Storage]</a> of zero length.
+For deleted properties, this method returns S_OK and an <a href="_stg_istream">IStream interface [Structured Storage]</a> of zero length.
 NOTE: For properties not of binary type, this method may return incorrect data in the IStream.